mann1mal/aws-loft-2017-container-lab/labs/lab4/chapter4.md

-# LAB 4: Orchestrated deployment of a decomposed application
+# LAB 4: Orchestrated Deployment of a Decomposed Application

 **Note: This lab is optional and does NOT need to be completed in order to move on to the next lab.
 [Click here](../lab5/chapter5.md) to move on to the next lab.**